 The Princeton Symphony Orchestra recently opened its new season with a Happy 100th Birthday to Leonard Bernstein.

 “Erma Bombeck: At Wit’s End" is a mild amusement that entertains but fails to take off or pack a punch in a pleasant but single-note production at the Bristol Riverside Theater.

-A roundup of opportunities from the July 18, 2018 U.S. 1 Newspaper.
+A roundup of local opportunities, originally printed in the October 3, 2018 U.S. 1 Newspaper.